The Definitive Packing Guide for Travel Nurses

 - Is there a TV or DVD player?

 - What size is the bed (if you are bringing your own bedding)?

-Knowing the answers to these questions can ensure you have what is needed, yet can travel as light as possible.
+Knowing the answers to these questions can ensure you have what is needed yet can travel as lightly as possible.
 You can also decide to purchase some items once you arrive.

 Your personal items are some of the most important things you'll pack as a travel nurse, especially since some special-to-you items simply can't be purchased at a store.
 Here are the basic categories of what you'll need:

 - Scrubs or work uniform (per facility guidelines), including personal stethoscope

 - Clothing (casual, dressy, sleepwear and workout clothes), undergarments, socks, shoes

 - Favorite jewelry, and a travel jewelry box